-Guidance and enhanced procedures to support the application of malus (the ability to reduce, postpone and/or lapse granted VR), have been implemented across the Group during the 2021 financial year.
-To the extent in-year STVR and deferred awards are insufficient to satisfy remuneration consequences determined by the Board, clawback (the recover of VR that has been paid or vested) can be applied in respect of the CEO, Group Executives and other employees required by regulatory requirements (and any other roles as the Board determines from time to time), from the 2021 financial year.
+Malus (the ability to reduce, and/or lapse granted variable remuneration before it has vested) is embedded in our consequence management framework and is applicable across CBA.
+Clawback (the recovery of variable remuneration that has been paid or vested) is also included for applicable populations.
+To the extent in-year STVR and deferred awards are insufficient to satisfy remuneration consequences determined by the Board, clawback can be applied in respect of the CEO, Group Executives and other employees required by regulatory requirements (and any other roles as the Board determines from time to time), from the 2021 financial year.